RIEMANNIAN GEOMETRY - 2022/3

 Indicative content includes:

-Curvature: (3 weeks) Curvature tensor, algebraic and geometric properties of Riemann curvature.
-Ricci tensor and scalar.
-Low dimensional examples, relation to Gauss curvature of surfaces in 3 dimensions.
-Curvature of hypersurfaces and Einstein manifolds.
+Curvature: Curvature tensor, algebraic and geometric properties of Riemann curvature.
+Low dimensional examples, curvature of hypersurfaces

 |Assessment type||Unit of assessment||Weighting|